 Children shouldn’t leave foster care in worse shape than when they entered.

 For all citizens of Massachusetts, foster care represents OUR care—and we’re striving to make sure that foster care improves young lives.
-At the end of FY2021 (June 30, 2021), more than 10,000 children, youth, and young adults were in out-of-home placements in Massachusetts (DCF Annual Report FY2021).
+During FY2021 (July 1, 2020 – June 30, 2021) 14,781 unique children, youth, and young adults were in out-of-home care in Massachusetts (DCF Foster Care Review Report 2021).
 We work with state officials, providers, policy makers, citizens, other advocacy groups, and young people themselves to promote policies and support efforts to improve the Commonwealth’s child-welfare system.

 Foster-care issues are social-justice issues.
 Foster-care outcomes are intertwined with systemic injustices related to economic status, race, and LGBTQ identity.
 (Citizens for Juvenile Justice: "Shutting Down the Trauma to Prison Pipeline" & "Missed Opportunities"; Commonwealth of MA Commission on LGBTQ Youth “LGBTQ Youth in the Massachusetts Child Welfare System, A Report on Pervasive Threats to Safety, Well-Being and Permanency”; and "Away from Home, Youth Experiences of Institutional Placements in Foster Care")

 As long-time, independent service providers and advocates for young people placed in the foster-care system, we are uniquely positioned to bring about positive change.